 - Access the Technical Assistance webpage

-- Register for the funding opportunity announcement webinar on April 19, 2023 here.
+- View the previously recorded funding opportunity announcement webinar held on April 19, 2023

 - Access the previously issued Request for Information (RFI) and read the RFI Press Release

-View the OCED Clean Energy Demonstration on Current and Former Mine Land Factsheet.
+Clean Energy Demonstration on Mine Land Technical Assistance Webinar Series

 View the video recording of the Clean Energy Demonstration Program on Current and Former Mine Land Funding Opportunity Announcement Informational Webinar, featuring an overview of the program and answers to questions received on the funding opportunity, held on April 19, 2023.